Karen McCluskey: Backstory

 Karen Simonds was born in 1943.
 She has two sisters: Gale and Roberta (Lily Tomlin).
-Karen's personality resembles that of their mother.
-She reveals to Robin Gallagher (Julie Benz) that she was a model of corset for Sears Roebuck, which put her through college.
+She worked as a model of corsets for Sears Roebuck through college.

-In 1963 she became the second wife to already once divorced Gilbert McCluskey (John Harnagel).
-He always suspected that Karen had an affair with his brother, but he could have mistaken him with her boyfriend from college.
-They moved into Fairview, 4358 Wisteria Lane in 1982.
-They had a child.
-It was a boy but he died when he was 12 years old, for an unknown reason.
+In 1963 she became the second wife of Gilbert McCluskey (John Harnagel) and they moved into Fairview, 4358 Wisteria Lane in 1982.
+They had a child who died when he was 12 years old, for an unknown reason.

-Gilbert neglected to update his pension files, leaving all of his assets to his first wife, to whom he was only married for two years before divorcing her.
-He died in 1997.
-Karen kept his body in a freezer in her basement for the next 10 years.

 Season 1

-Karen McCluskey becomes the neighborhood nemesis of Lynette Scavo.
-In the season one episode "Live Alone and Like It", it is revealed she suffers from severe arthritis.
-Lynette helps her when she collapses and soon after they become good friends.
-Known as the bickering old woman of the neighborhood, Karen can be constantly known for bickering and causing ruckus, although she is a well intentioned person.
-It is revealed that she had a son who died when he was twelve.
-She offers to babysit the Scavo kids only to be sent home because Lynette finds her to be 'ancient'.
+Karen McCluskey becomes the neighborhood nemesis of Lynette Scavo, until Lynette helps her when she collapses, leading them to become friends.

 Season 2

-On one occasion, Karen accidentally tasers Lynette's co-worker Stu when she believes he was trying to "abduct" Lynette's kids (which was actually a scenario staged by Lynette and Stu to try to teach the kids about stranger danger).
-She is also one of the first to become aware of Danielle Van de Kamp's relationship with Matthew Applewhite, catching them making out at the county park.
-In episode 15 of season 2, she finds Bree passed out on the front lawn after drinking heavily.
+On one occasion, Karen accidentally tasers Lynette's co-worker Stu when she believes he was trying to abduct Lynette's kids.
+She is also one of the first to become aware of Danielle Van de Kamp's relationship with Matthew Applewhite.
+Later, she finds Bree passed out on the front lawn after drinking heavily.
 She subsequently alerts Lynette that Bree had been drinking while babysitting her kids.
-Bree's drinking problems inadvertently improve Karen's relationship with Lynette, as she now frequently babysits the Scavo kids.
-Towards the end of Season 2 she supports Lynette after Lynette follows Tom to Atlantic City in a bid to find out the truth behind Tom's supposed infidelity.
+Afterwards, she frequently babysits the Scavo kids and eventually supports Lynette's decision to follow Tom to Atlantic City when she suspects infidelity.